 Notice the natural and non plated ring on the left.

 White gold appears more yellow than white or silver.
 However, after undergoing rhodium plating, it becomes an overpowering white; so white, that the true precious metal underneath can no longer be identified.

 Notice the worn plated ring on the right.

 Rhodium plating wears off and fades quickly.
-Depending on how often you wear the piece, your specific body chemistry, and the thickness of the plating itself, rhodium plating will wear off and scratch.
+Depending on how often you wear the piece, your specific body chemistry, and the thickness of the plating itself, rhodium plating will wear off and scratch at varying rates.